MANUAL - ORGANISING HARVEST DAY

 🧐

-Or check out some of these publicly available videos on the identification of UK and Irish Trees in winter time!
+Or check out some of these publicly available videos on the identification of UK and Irish trees in wintertime!

 Bundling

-• hold the rope to the bundle
+• Hold the rope against the bundle.

-• tie a loop in the end
+• Tie a loop at the end.

-• pull the end through the loop
+• Thread the end through the loop.

-• pull tight
+• Make a tight knot.

-• cut the excess string
+• Trim off the excess string.

 Register